The Writer’s Retreat of Your Dreams Goes to Scotland

-Wednesday, August 14th: Arrange your transportation so you arrive at Newbold House in the early afternoon.
+Tuesday, June 16th: Arrange your transportation so you arrive at Newbold House in the early afternoon.
 Unpack, check-in, rest and explore.
 Enjoy afternoon tea, and walk around the garden, and get settled in.
 Dinner at 6:00 PM features fresh organic produce picked from the Newbold Gardens, lovingly prepared by Newbold’s innovative chefs.
-After dinner, we will begin our retreat with, “The Heart of the Matter” an opening circle featuring a traditional Scottish welcome and Findhorn-style “attunement.”
-Our evening together will include New Games, laughter, the opportunity to get to know each other, and a ritual to set our individual and group intentions for our ten days together.
+After dinner, we will begin our retreat with a traditional Scottish welcome, followed by our opening circle, which will provide laughter, the opportunity to get to know each other, and to set our individual and group intentions for our ten days together.

-Thursday, August 15th: On your first full day in Scotland, enjoy sleeping in and take things slow and easy as you regroup and enter this enchanting land.
-For early risers, we suggest a walk in the surrounding woods or joining the morning meditation and Taizé (meditative) singing, which will be available every morning before breakfast.
-Your morning will be open, to give everyone a chance to rest, explore and arrive more fully.
-Our inaugural writing circle will be held after lunch, on Thursday afternoon.
+Wednesday, June 17th: On your first full day in Scotland, enjoy sleeping in and take things slow and easy as you regroup and enter this enchanting land.
+For early risers, we suggest a walk in the surrounding woods or joining the morning meditation and Taizé (meditative) singing, which will be available everyday before breakfast.
+Your first morning at Newbold House will be open, so everyone has a chance to rest, explore and arrive more fully.
+Our inaugural writing circle will be held after lunch, on Wednesday afternoon.
 After a wonderful Newbold dinner, we will take advantage of the long hours of daylight and go on a walking tour of Findhorn Eco Village, Findhorn Gardens, and Findhorn Bay.
-We’ll end the evening with an optional visit to Kimberley Pub, a favorite hangout for locals, with a spectacular view of the Bay.
+We’ll end the evening with a visit to Kimberley Pub, a favorite hangout for locals, with a spectacular view of the Bay.

 “Laura’s retreat felt timeless.
 I got so much more than I ever imagined.
 I got rest, instruction, stimulation, and a deepened capacity to listen.
 I learned to listen more carefully to the voices around me, to the silence and to the voices within”